Custom-Roles-for-TTT/TTT-Custom-Roles/CREATE_YOUR_OWN_ROLE.md

 Traitors automatically have access to body armor, a radar and a disguiser in the shop.
 Detectives have access to a radar in the shop and spawn with body armor.

+To give your role a shop, first change the shop property to read: `ROLE.shop = {}`.
+By default a role will not have a shop.
+If a role is given a shop, the `ttt_%NAMERAW%_shop_random_percent`, `ttt_%NAMERAW%_shop_random_enabled`, and (if applicable) `ttt_%NAMERAW%_shop_mode` or `ttt_%NAMERAW%_shop_sync` convars will be created automatically.

-Inside the curly brackets add the class names of any other weapons or equipment you want, separated by commas.
+Inside the curly brackets for the shop or loadout add the class names of any other weapons or equipment you want, separated by commas.
 To find the class name of a weapon or equipment you can do the following:

 #### Weapon:
 1. Start a local server with TTT as the selected gamemode